hojabri/suss/README.md

 }
 ```

 - After calling the endpoint, with POST method, it checks the ``event_uuid`` value, and the application assumes this value as it own primary key in the events table.
-So for creating a new login event, you should pass a unique uuid, otherwise it will use the previously saved record for that event.
+So for creating a new login event, you should pass a unique UUID, otherwise it will use the previously saved record for that event.
-- To check a previously saved event, among the preceding or subsequent event, you can use the uuid for that event which is already saved.
+- To check a previously saved event, among the preceding or subsequent events, you can use the already assigned UUID for that event.
-- The maximum allowed speed which the application judges the suspicious login can be configured in the config files, but the default value is 500 Miles per hour.
+- The maximum allowed speed which the application judges the suspicious login, can be configured in the config files, but the default value is set to 500 Miles per hour.

 ### Authentication